dykyi-roman/book-summary/ddd-in-php.md

 Entity – this is value object with identity.
 For example: Order, Person.
 Can exist in self a Value Object.

+Surrogate Identity - This is a situation when part of fields take from inheritance Entity class.

 Entities are mutable, and as such this could lead to undesirable side-effects occurring in the Value Object.

 Entire object validation: Extracting the validation to an external service is a good practice.

 Object compositions: Complex object compositions could be validated through Domain Services.
 A good way of communicating this to the rest of the application is through Domain Events.

+Use a validation inside an Entity is anti-pattern.
+Better use a VO or Validation service use inject Entity inside.

 If the client cannot provide the identity generally the preferred way to handle the identity operation is to let the application generate the identities, usually through a UUID.
 The best recommended would be the one developed by Ben Ramsey at https://github.com/ramsey/uuid